StefanoMarina/mt-mods/README.md

 Despite being low-level, simple GUI management is included, in the form of dialog5s.

+### What "low-level" means?

+Basically, this addon library will provide you a framework to build and apply your effects and mods.
+However, they won't be functioning automatically. a special macro, `getModProperty` , or his advanced form, `mod.getProperty`, must be called to retrieve the modified attribute. the attribute per se won't be modified!

+This is by design, as more than often the original value must be preserved.

+As of version 1.1, a **macro set** is included into the distribution file to ease buff and effect management

 ## Installation

-- Lib:Token: just add the token on your campaign, impersonate and press ``onCampaignLoad`` or save/reload the campaign.
+- Lib:Token: just add the token on your campaign, impersonate and press ``onFirstInitialization`` ,``onCampaignLoad`` and ``Configure``.
 - Add-on (Experimental): add the addon .zip file via the file menu, and cross your fingers. clone this repo and do the necessary changes if necessary.
+The first time you enable this add-on, the configuration panel should open. if not, do ``{mod.configure()}``
+- Basic usage: add the macro-set to your campaign or GM macros.

 **IMPORTANT** At the time I write this (october 2022), add-ons are considered not stable for gameplay.
 I **strongly** suggest you start with the drag'n'drop token library, and move to the add-on when it is more stable.
 Also, There are probably a lot of bugs still to be found out in the addon version.

-If you are cloning this repo, zip all files (root dir as zip root dir) to create an add-on.

-The first time you enable this mod, the configuration panel should open. if not, do ``{mod.configure()}`` . if this command does not work, then you are on your own (sorry :( ).
+**UPDATE (Jan 2023)**: Altough addons are still a work in progress, the library is now safe to use.

+### Cloning this repo

+If you want to fork and build stuff your own, you have to get git and clone this repo.

+You will also need `perl` (for the builder), and `xsltproc` (for documentation).

 ### Messing with the configuration

 Let's check out what can be configured.
 Any String List you will stumble upon is comma-separated, no option for custom lists will be provided.
 '0' means empty string.

+#### Configuration panel

+- **Always return an expression instead of a value**: By default, lib:mod will return a single number if all mods are numbers (i.e. 10+2), or a string if a non-number is present (i.e. 10+1+DEX).
+- **Set force multiple values**: if your token has multiple *force this value to* (see later), this will let your choose how to sort (best, last, string).
+- **Default property** : this is **really** important for basic usage.
+Please ensure that any token you are instered in mods and effects will have this property, and that the default property value is `[]`.
+To set a default property value, go to Configure -> Campaign Properties, and add `mods : []` and click *Update* and then OK.
+- **Effect groups**: You may create groups here, this will help sorting effects or even placing limits.
+- <a id="srt"><a>**Supported rolls**: sometimes you want to give +1 to a check, sometimes you want to give it only to a saving throw.
+The already present roll types are simple suggestions. _all_ is reserved to skip roll type, while _score_ is used to elaborate between _score buffs_ (i.e. 15+1=16) from _roll buffs_) (i.e.12=+1+, henche +2 ).

+#### Look & Feel
 - **CSS**: you can embed css files/macro into the dialogs. add the macros in _macro@lib_ format.
 - **Use internal CSS** (default: yes) : you may force-removal any of the css present.
 This will mess the dialogs.
 But who knows, maybe you need it.
-- <a id="srt"><a>**Supported rolls**: sometimes you want to give +1 to a check, sometimes you want to give it only to a saving throw.
-The already present roll types are simple suggestions. _all_ is reserved to skip roll type, while _score_ is used to elaborate between _score buffs_ (i.e. 15+1=16) from _roll buffs_) (i.e.12=+1+, henche +2 ).
-- **Effect groups**: You may create groups here, this will help sorting effects or even placing limits (i.e. 2E only allows 1 magical effect to any mod).

-### Suitable properties

-Now, where to store your mods and effects? you may use any property you want. a **Mod property** is expected to be a **json array** (`[]`), but with some experimentation they can be put anywhere.
+#### Advanced

+- **Extra effect fields**: if you need extra json data to be inserted in your effect, add the list of keys here.
+- **Extra mod  fields**: Same as extra effects, but

+# Basic Usage

+1. Configure Lib:Mod
+2. Install the macro set.

+## Mods, effects, scores and such

+A **Mod** is the most basic buff, i.e. "+2 to AC" or "+1 to Strength checks".
+It comprises one or more property, a value, and a **roll type**.

+**Roll types** are very important, as they tell if a mod is to be applied or not. a +1 to Strength score is not a +1 to strength checks and not +1 to strength saves.

+You may add any type of property and roll type, keep in mind however that the **all** and **score** are reserved keyword. **all** will ignore the context, save for score, and **score** will be applied only to scores.

+By the way, what's a **Score**?
+A score is a number that generates a roll modifier.
+I.e. Strength 15 becomes +2.

+To create a score bind, click the ``Library`` macro, create a table with the values, and select *Bind a property to a score table*.
+Add the property (case sensitive!) to the right of the table's name.
+Use a comma for multiple properties.

+Congrats! you may now use ``getScore`` to retrieve +2 instead of 15, plus any *score* mod will be applied automatically.

+**Effects** are basically a collection of mods under the same name, i.e. *Bless* is +1 to all attacks and +1 to fear saves.
+Use **Effect library to bind your effects.

+A nice thing about effects is that they may be bound to **states**, so that ``mod.setEffect`` will enable/disable a state on a token automatically.
+Neat!

+Also, effects may be passed as reference.
+Always pass them as reference, unless you want to create a special effect inside a token and not into the database.

+- To create global effect, click ``Effect Library`` and select create new effect.
+- To crate a custom effect, select a token and click ``Effects`` and click ``Custom``.

+That's it!
+If you need to **add buffs on the fly**, use `Edit buffs` on the intended tokens. you may use this to bulk add (but not bulk remove) a buff.

-### Database
+## Database

 While you can just dump a getLibProperty on all properties, a fancy database utility is provided.
 This utility will serialize the lib token into a json object, to be saved or changed.
 Access is done via the _Configure_ panel.

+# Advanced usage

+Now, where to store your mods and effects? you may use any property you want. a **Mod property** is expected to be a **json array** (`[]`), but with some experimentation they can be put anywhere.
+Multiple mod properties may be useful to separate contexts such as inventory and spell mods, however keep in mind that you will always have to ``json.merge`` them before using.

 <a id="mod"></a>
 ## Mods